CobaldAnnotation/CobaldEng/README.md

 - syntactic,
 - semantic.

-We have chosen the UD markup format as the one which seems the most popular now, however, it does not suggest semantic information.
-Full semantic markup can be found in the Compreno markup format, which includes word meanings (defined in terms of semantic classes &ndash; semantic fields, provided for each word meaning), and semantic relations between them (which as marked as deeps slots, or semantic roles).
-We use the [Enhanced UD formalism](https://universaldependencies.org/u/overview/enhanced-syntax.html).
+Our purpose was to obtain a markup based on the Enhanced UD morphosyntax and enriched by the Compreno semantics.
+In Compreno, word meanings are defined in terms of semantic classes - universal semantic fields, provided for each word meaning.
+Semantic relations between words are expressed through deeps slots (DSs) - semantic roles, covering all possible semantic relations, both actant (like valencies) and circumstantial (such as adjuncts, characteristics, specifications, and so on).

-To obtain the corpus in the UD format enriched by the semantic markup, we have organized the project pipeline as follows.
+To obtain the corpus annotated in the given format, we have organized the project pipeline as follows.

 # Corpus Markup